DavidMStraub/gramps-ql/README.md

 - Better support for dates, e.g. comparing a string to a date
 - Support for links between objects, e.g. following a reference handle to the referenced object (`note_list.any.get_note.text.string ~ x` ...)
 - Performance improvements.
-Currently, the whole database needs to be read even for a simple query like `type=tag`.
+Currently, the whole database needs to be read even for a simple query like `class=tag`.

 Suggestions for improvment as well as contributions are welcome!